 - Never take sleeping pills or other depressants when you’ve been drinking.

 Most hangovers resolve on their own within 24 hours.
-The best hangover cures are time and rest, but here are a few tips to help ease the pain:
+The best hangover cures are time and rest, but there are a few steps you can take to help ease the pain:

 - Go back to sleep.
-Intoxicated sleep is not restful or restorative, but going back to sleep once you are sober can help relieve a hangover.
+Intoxicated sleep isn’t restful or restorative, but going back to sleep once you’re sober can help relieve a hangover.

 - Drink water to counteract the dehydrating effects of alcohol.